How to Paint and Upcycle a Plastic Playhouse- A Step By Step Plastic Playhouse Makeover

 2. Clean the playhouse prior to painting.
 If it’s been outdoors be sure you do a good scrub both on the outside and inside!
 Let your playhouse totally dry.
 To be safe, I let mine dry for 24 hours before painting.

-3. Paint your playhouse pieces using a canvas drop cloth.
+3. Paint the playhouse pieces using a canvas drop cloth.
 You can absolutely use a layer of cardboard too, but there is a small chance that your painted pieces might stick to the cardboard.
 Pieces will for sure stick to plastic drop cloths, so avoid those!

 4. Double check that your spray paint is made for PLASTIC.
 This is super important for your plastic playhouse makeover!
 If you accidentally bought the wrong spray paint, the paint won’t stick to your playhouse as well.
 It might also chip more easily.